lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Explicit inputs:

   sk      Composite private key consisting of signing private keys for
           each component.

   ph      The pre-hash digest over the message

  ctx      The Message context string used in the composite signature
           combiner, which defaults to the empty string.

 Implicit inputs mapped from <OID>:

-  ML-DSA    The underlying ML-DSA algorithm and
-            parameter set, for example, could be "ML-DSA-65".
+  ML-DSA  The underlying ML-DSA algorithm and parameter set, for
+          example "ML-DSA-65".

   Trad    The underlying traditional algorithm and
           parameter set, for example "RSASSA-PSS with id-sha256" or "Ed25519".

-  Prefix    The prefix String which is the byte encoding of the String
+  Prefix  The prefix octet string.
-            "CompositeAlgorithmSignatures2025" which in hex is
-            436F6D706F73697465416C676F726974686D5369676E61747572657332303235

-  Domain    Domain separator value for binding the signature to the
-            Composite OID.
-Additionally, the composite Domain is passed into the underlying ML-DSA primitive as the ctx.
-            Domain values are defined in the "Domain Separators" section below.
+  Domain  The domain separator.
+This value is also used as the ctx
+          parameter of the ML-DSA.Sign function.

 Process: